ACTI at EVALITA 2023: Overview of the Conspiracy Theory Identification Task: Task Description

-\begin{itemize} \item \textbf{Subtask A: Conspiratorial Content Classification } : a system must recognize if a telegram post is conspiratorial or not. \begin{itemize} \item \textbf{Conspiratorial}: a text that either (i) expresses the belief that major events(e.g., covid) are manipulation created by powerful people to protect their interests or (ii) interpretation of events meant to contribute to support the underlying narrative of a conspiracy theory.
-In this task the definition of conspiratorial remain quite broad.
-Indeed, a sentence is defined conspiratorial even if it shares a claim intended to undermine commonly accepted views on societal issues.
-For example, the sentence "il cancro femminista sta prendendo piene" is a sentence that should be classified as conspiratorial.
-As it is subtly supporting a broader theory that claims that women rights are destroying the stability of western societies. \item \textbf{Not Conspiratorial}: a text that does not diffuse any kind of beliefs linked to conspiracy theory
+\paragraph{A: Conspiratorial Content Classification.} The first subtask is determining whether a Telegram post is conspiratorial.
+We consider conspiratorial texts as those that either: (i) express the belief that influential people create major events (e.g., COVID-19) to protect their interests or (ii) interpret events in a way that supports the narrative of a conspiracy theory.

+Note that this definition of ``conspiratorial'' is broad, as \emph{texts} may be defined as conspiratorial if they undermine commonly accepted views on societal issues.
+For example, the text ``il cancro femminista sta prendendo piene'' should be classified as conspiratorial, as it subtly supports a broader theory claiming that women's rights are destroying the stability of Western societies.

+\paragraph{B: Conspiracy Category Classification.} The second subtask is determining which conspiracy theory a post belongs to.
+In particular, we consider four possible conspiracy theories.

+\begin{itemize} \item \textbf{COVID-19}: Text concerning vaccine production, 5G, and non-pharmacological interventions as a tool of control over people.
+Texts denying the pandemic was a real event or minimizing its importance.

+\item \textbf{QAnon}: Texts associated with the QAnon theory.
+According to QAnon, a group of Satanic cannibalist sex abusers conspired against former U.S. President Donald Trump during his term in office.
+This theory extended far over its original scope embodying other beliefs that support (among the others) the idea that women are enemies (hate against women) and that a powerful elite (led by public figures like Pope Francis, Queen Elizabeth, and Hillary Clinton ) is trying to organize a New World Order.

+\item \textbf{Flat-Earth}: Texts associated with the claim that the earth is flat and that influential organizations hide this fact from laypeople.
+Usually, the flat-earth conspiracy theory is supported by pseudo-scientific evidence.